maduoma/mlops-platform/TECHNICAL_INTERVIEW_SCENARIO.md

 **Duration**: 2 hours
 **Role**: Machine Learning Platform Engineer
-**Company**: LUCID Therapeutics
+**Company**: Therapeutics

 ### 📋 Scenario

-LUCID Therapeutics needs to build a production-ready MLOps platform to support their AI-powered health and wellness music therapy models.
+Therapeutics needs to build a production-ready MLOps platform to support their AI-powered health and wellness music therapy models.
 The platform must handle the complete ML lifecycle from experimentation to production deployment.

 ### 🎪 Challenge Requirements